cmse802/OtsegoStoryProject/README.md

 # Plot Reproducibility

 One of our goals is to ensure the reproducability of the project by making individual instructions that can be used to generate project figures.
-All figures we generate as part of our project should be able to be reproduced from the instructions located in experiments/Final_figure_reproducibility_instructions.ipynb.
+All figures we generate as part of our project should be able to be reproduced from the instructions.
+To run the code, you can visit [Google Colab Notebook](https://colab.research.google.com/github/uzairname/OtsegoStoryProject/blob/main/experiments/reproducibility.ipynb)